Cheapest Ways to Fly to Paris in 2025 (From a Travel Blogger Who’s Done It 10+ Times)

 4. Look for direct budget flights

 I’ve always been a bit of a budget travel sleuth, and one of the best tricks I’ve picked up along the way is finding direct budget flights.
 Let’s face it, getting to Paris doesn’t have to cost a fortune, especially when you know where to look.
-If you’re anything like me—more focused on the destination than the journey—then these budget airlines could be your ticket to the City of Light without draining your bank account.
+If you’re anything like me—more focused on the destination than the journey—then these best airlines to Paris could be your ticket to the City of Light on the cheap.

 Norse Atlantic Airways